snowdriftcoop/snowdrift/CONTRIBUTING.md

 ### Text-editors and settings

-Never edit files with a traditional word processor like LibreOffice.
-Instead, use a code-appropriate text editor.

-All systems should come with a built-in text-editor (or two), e.g. Gedit, Kate, Pluma, Scratch, etc. Any of those will work, but we recommend editors with better Haskell support.
+All systems should come with a code-appropriate text-editor (or two), e.g.
+Gedit, Kate, Pluma, Scratch, etc. Any of those will work, but we recommend editors with better Haskell support.
 See [TEXTEDITORS.md](TEXTEDITORS.md) for our specific recommendations and settings.

 ### Working with Git